 Somaliland’s strategic importance and attraction to foreign investments

-This country’s position on the Gulf of Aden near the entrance of Bab-el-Mandeb, a major sea route through which almost one-third of world’s shipping passes, gives it a position of huge strategic importance, and because Somaliland is essentially a virgin investment environment enjoying the peace and political stability, the country is attracting many international investors, and interest from global superpowers.
+This country’s position on the Gulf of Aden near the entrance of Bab-el-Mandeb, a major sea route through which almost one-third of the world’s shipping passes, gives it a position of huge strategic importance, and because Somaliland is essentially a virgin investment environment enjoying the peace and political stability, the country is attracting many international investors, and interest from global superpowers.

 For instance, in late 2016, a major UAE logistic firm, DP World, which handles 10% of global container traffic at 82 marine and inland terminals around the world, announced that it would invest US$450 million to manage and upgrade the port of Berbera, which serves as a gateway, not only to the people of Somaliland but also to neighboring land-locked Ethiopia.
 In addition, they are also investing in a ‘corridor’ running from Berbera, the port city, to the Ethiopian border.